UpstreamData/pyasic/docs/miners/supported_types.md

 Supported miner types are here on this list.
 If your miner (or miner version) is not on this list, please feel free to [open an issue on GitHub](https://github.com/UpstreamData/pyasic/issues) to get it added.

+Keep in mind that some functionality is only supported for specific miners or firmwares, please check the page for your miner to make sure the functionality you need is supported.

 ##### pyasic currently supports the following miners and subtypes:
 <style>
 details {